mikewest/http-state-tokens/draft-west-http-state-tokens.md

 ### HTTP State Tokens

-An HTTP State Token is a set of information maintained by a user agent to represent a stateful session with a specific origin.
+An HTTP State Token holds information which allows a user agent to maintain a stateful session with a specific origin.
+HTTP State Tokens have a number of associated properties:

+*   `delivery` controls the scopes from which the token can be delivered.
+It is an enum of either `same-origin`, `same-site`, or `cross-site`.
+Unless otherwise specified, it is `same-site`.

+*   `expiration` is a timestamp representing the point at which the token will be reset.
+Unless otherwise specified, it is the maximum date the user agent can represent.

-HTTP State Tokens have an associated `value`, which contains up to 256-bits of binary data.
+*   `key` is a server-provided key which can be used to sign requests with which the token is delivered.
+It is either empty, or contains up to 256-bits of binary data.
+Unless otherwise specified, it is empty.

-HTTP State Tokens have an associated `key`, which is either empty, or contains up to 256-bits of binary data.
+*   `value` is the token's value (surprising, right?).
+It contains up to 256-bits of binary data.

 ### Token Storage

-User agents store HTTP State Tokens in an internal Token Store, which maps origins to HTTP State Tokens in a 1:1 relationship.
+User agents MUST keep a list of all the unexpired HTTP State Tokens which have been created.
+For the purposes of this document, we'll assume that user agents keep this list in the form of a map whose keys are origins, and whose values are HTTP State Tokens.

+This map exposes three functions:

-The Token Store can store, retrieve, and remove a given origin's HTTP State Token.
+*   An HTTP State Token can be stored for a given origin.
+If the origin already exists in the map, the entry's value will be overwritten with the new HTTP State Token.

+*   An origin's HTTP State Token can be retrieved.
+If the origin does not exist in the map, `null` will be returned instead.

+*   An origin (along with its HTTP State Token) can be deleted from the map.

 ## Syntax